SimonPistache/semantic-release-test/ReadMe.md

 # Semantic Release Test

-> This is a feat that introduce a breaking changes.
+> This is a chore.